jackmuva/trtlpost-web/README.md

 2) Run `docker run -p 3000:80 trtlmail-web:latest` to run on port 3000

 ## Deploying to AWS
-- We are using cloudfront as our CDN with a single page site in S3
+We are using cloudfront as our CDN with a single page site in S3
-- Run the build script and upload build assets to S3
+1) Run the build script and upload build assets to S3
-- Configure Cloudfront and ensure that error pages redirect ot index.html
+2) Configure Cloudfront and ensure that error pages redirect ot index.html

+### For configuring Cloudfront
+- Make sure "Alternate domain name" is set to the domain you want in Route53
+- Use custom SSL cert
+  - Configure in Certificate Manager after requesting a public cert
+- We can also invalidate cache after S3 updates using "/*"